 In the box, you do feel like you are getting value for money.
 Many companies scrimp on the extras in hopes of saving a few extra bucks but Master & Dynamic have made some additions to the package that really raise it a notch above the majority of their competition.

 Only one thing is missing here and its something that really irks me on any headphone review.
-There is no included hardshell case so you are forced to use the included pouch (which obviously offers no impact protection.
-We do recommend you buy your own aftermarket case like this one from Cowin to keep your headphones safe when traveling.
+There is no included hardshell case so you are forced to use the included pouch, which obviously offers no impact protection.
+I recommend you buy your own aftermarket case like this one from Cowin to keep your headphones safe when traveling but if you are just using them at home you should be fine without a case.

 Style and Build Quality